pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/01-running-a-demo.rst

     .. tab-item:: GitHub Codespaces

         Open the accompanying repository in `GitHub <https://github.com/pmcharrison/psynet-tutorial-ismir-2025>`_.
-        Click the green "Code" button, click "Codespaces", and then click "Create codespace on main".
+        Click the green "Code" button, click "Codespaces", and then click "Create a codespace on main".
         Optionally, we recommend clicking the "Install Codespaces" button to the right of your URL bar, which will make your Codespace pop out as a separate window.
         You will then have to wait a few minutes for the codespace to start up;